 ESL Authority: If it’s possible to sum up your experience so far, just a little bit about how you’ve enjoyed it or haven’t enjoyed it.
 I would love to hear.

 Kristine: I think my experience has been really great so far.
 I originally came to China to teach English for a year, and just really enjoy the experience.
 I like the quality of life that teaching here has offered me.
 I’ve been able to travel a lot.
 I’ve found teaching to be a very rewarding profession.

 ESL Authority: Okay.
 What about some of the challenges that maybe people might not anticipate coming here?
 Let’s start from, anything from the application process to the hiring process to the visa process, and then to actual living in China.

 Kristine: The application process was not too difficult for me because I was working with a company based in the States.
 They help streamline a lot of the process, like getting my visa, getting placed in a school in the city, as well as any immunizations that I needed or to get my medical report passed through China.

 ESL Authority: Okay, that’s nice.

 Kristine: Yeah, it was really, really easy.
-I applied in, I think May and I found out that I could go two weeks later.
+I applied for the teaching job in May and I found out that I could go two weeks later.
 That’s all there really was to it.